Skip to main content

 What is the current update including timelines?

 Excellent progress has been made as the original goal of 95% coverage has been surpassed.
-To date, we currently have approximately 98.4% coverage with access to connections continuing to happen regularly.
+To date, we currently have approximately 99% coverage with access to connections continuing to happen regularly.
 With the Satellite Internet Service Rebate, access is available to close to 100% of Nova Scotians.

-While most projects are complete or substantially complete, remaining project areas have shifted into 2024 as result of added challenges including Post-Fiona restoration efforts, resulting in temporary shifts of resources by providers and partners from the overall project.
+While most projects are complete or substantially complete, remaining project areas shifted into 2024 as result of added challenges including Post-Fiona restoration efforts, resulting in temporary shifts of resources by providers and partners from the overall project.
 This event, and more recent damage related to floods, hurricanes and wildfires, required resources to be redirected, and further impacted required make ready work.
 Winter and wind storms for example can also require crews to be relocated for repairs/bring essential services back online.

 The types and volume of make ready work – which can include such items as pole inspection/replacements, additional tree trimming and permits to access areas - can vary and take additional time for all of the pieces to come together.
 There are also seasonal impacts such as weight restrictions on some roads and woodpeckers that damage poles.